CzJakethedog/DLconf/README.md

 # DLconf

 Here is attached the file to configure the environment for Deep Learning by using Keras and Backend is tensorflow on CPU.
-Follow the following step in Ubuntu 16.04 LTS environment
+Follow the following step in Ubuntu 16.04 LTS environment.

 ```
       git clone https://github.com/CzJakethedog/DLconf.git